unibas-tilics/tilics/2024/Compiled vs Interpreted Languages/article.md

 Ever wondered how computers execute programming languages?
 Think of it like dining out.

-Code written in compiled languages is translated into machine code before execution.
-It’s like ordering fast food: the menu (code) is prepped and packaged in advance.
-When it’s time to eat (execute), the meal is ready instantly.
-But if you want to change your order, you’ll need to start the whole process over.
+Compiled languages are like ordering fast food.
+The meals (code) are prepared in advance.
+When it’s time to eat (execute), everything is served instantly.
+But if you want to change your order, you’ll need to restart the whole process.

-Code written in interpreted languages are translated into machine code during execution, line by line.
-It’s like teppanyaki cooking, where the chef prepares your dish step-by-step as you watch.
-It’s flexible—you can adjust midway—but it takes longer than pre-prepared meals.
+Interpreted languages are like teppanyaki cooking, where the chef prepares your dish step-by-step in front of you.
+It’s slower but flexible—you can adjust as you go.

-So, what’s your preference?
-Speed and efficiency?
-Or adaptability and spontaneity?
-Either way, both flavors have their place in the world of computing!
+Both have their uses—it just depends on what you need: speed or flexibility.

 ## Author